petersgrandadventure/singnet/README.md

 machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-The agent is service responsible for communicating with the workers and the rest of the network.
-You can run an agent connected to the network as a client or as a client with underlying workers.
+The agent servver is responsible for communicating with AI Adapters which connect to individual AI systems and the rest of the network.
+You can run an Agent connected to the SingularityNET network as a server that runs stand-alone or as one that forwareds requests for work to other servers running specialized AI services.

+@ Adapter Examples
+There are two kinds of Service Adapter examples in the project: real AI integration and template examples designed to teach concepts.

+The directory `singnet/agent/adapters` contains working AI adapters that connect with AI services from OpenCog, TensorFlow, and Aigents, among others...
+Some knowledge of the underlying AI architectures and systems will be necessary to understand the code in these Service Adapters.

+The directory `singnet/agent/examples` contains examples that are designed to show how to do something without necessarily implementing real AI so you can understand the mechanics without needing to understnd any particular AI sytems.

 ## Prerequisites
 SingularityNET runs on Mac OS X, or any Linux which has Python 3 installed and